FAQs

 What happens if I do not see improvements?

-Usually the children with constipation, soiling, or daytime incontinence show significant improvement or are ‘fixed’ within the first 4-6 sessions if seen regularly on a weekly basis in Occupational Therapy.
+Usually the children with constipation, soiling, or daytime incontinence show significant improvement or no longer need regular support within the first 4-6 sessions if seen regularly on a weekly basis in Occupational Therapy.
 If your child does not show significant improvement after this time, other medical specialists (Paediatrician, Gastroenterologists) or allied health professionals (eg SLP, dietician, or Psychologist) may be consulted.

 How many appointments will my child need ?

-Most children will achieve success within 4-6 weekly sessions.
+Most children will achieve success within 4-6 weekly sessions if your child has the necessary skills, and carers implement strategies consistently and as advised.
 You will need to book an initial appointment (1 hour) followed by 5 weekly standard appointments (30 mins each).
+At times, it can be important to have a planning session prior to commencing treatment, especially if your child has more complex needs.

 Do you always see success?